10.6 Recognition and validation of skills acquired through youth work

 - Self-evaluation of competencies gained in life-long learning.

 The project provided methodological support for creating training programmes in the field of developing human resources in youth NGOs, youth clubs and leisure-time centres.
 Within the project, five expert meetings with employers, professional educators and other professional public were organised, which focussed on the recognition of the results of non-formal education.
-Moreover, a national conference (2011) for the same target group was organised during which” Memorandum on supporting the recognition of the results of non-formal education” was signed by the representatives of the employers.
+Moreover, a national conference (2011) for the same target group was organised during which” Memorandum on supporting the recognition of the results of non-formal education” was signed by the representatives of the employers signed at the ‘Conference on the Recognition of Non-formal Education’, which took place in Prague from 2nd to 3rd November 2011.
 In the meantime, the Memorandum (see above) was signed up by more signatories.

 Youthpass certificates are widely promoted by the National Agency of the Erasmus+ Programme, especially in the activities of youth field such as Youth Exchanges, European Voluntary Service, Mobility of Youth Workers, Transnational Cooperation Activities (TCA) and Structured Dialogue meetings.
 Participants of approved projects are informed about having the right to receive recognition for their participation and learning in the projects in a form of the Youthpass certificate.
 The National Agency promotes Youthpass in their information campaigns also for potential beneficiaries.

-As competencies are seen as a flexible concept of acquiring information, skills, attitudes and values, young people in various youth work activities can acquire them depending on the given youth work activity.
+Competencies are seen as a flexible concept of acquiring information, skills, attitudes and values.
+Young people can acquire them during various youth work activities depending on the given youth work activity.
+Gradually more youth NGOs work with the competence frameworks in defining their programe for children and young people.
 However, apart from the qualifications in youth work, there is no central register or recognition framework - it depends on the level and the actors involved.
-Following the discussion, it seems that it needs to wait until the competencies are reformed within the formal education system to be possible to make relevant connections.
+Following the discussions, it seems that it needs to wait until the competencies are reformed within the formal education system to be possible to make relevant connections.